 11 years and above | 6000 mg or 6 g (2.4 g of s0dium) | 1.05 teaspoon |

-What about Salt Content in commercial Baby & Toddlers food?
+What about Salt Content in commercials Baby & Toddler's food?

-Although most of the parents prefer preparing homemade baby foods for their baby, there are some unavoidable circumstances they may opt for commercial baby foods.
-Salt has been omitted from commercially prepared baby foods such as baby food jars or cereals.
+Although most of parents prefer preparing homemade baby foods for their baby, there are some unavoidable circumstances they may opt for commercial baby foods.
+Salt has been omitted from commercially prepared baby foods such as jars or cereals.
 But it is essential to read the labels before buying.

 Also, remember that toddlers also need minimal salt.
-Toddlers (1-3 Years) require only 2 g of salt per day.
-But the salt amount in commercial toddler's food still generally high.
+Toddlers (1-3 Years) require only 2 g of salt daily.
+But the salt amount in commercial toddler food is still generally high.
 Examples: Breakfast Cereals, Pasta Sauces, Canned Vegetable Juices, Canned Vegetables, Canned Soups, cheese, bread, chips, etc.

 HOW TO MAKE BABY FOOD TASTY WITHOUT ADDING SALT?